SPUR-TECH/uriskitchen/README.md

 I've given the user the ability to C.R.U.D.
 Create an order, Read back they,re order, Update it at any point until final purchase and of course Delete any items from that order until final purchase and leave a comment that can also be updated or deleted.

-I've also added special role based authentication to a staff user to gain full access the admin section which again brings in the C.R.U.D. functionality to life.
+I've also added special role based authentication via Admin to a staff user to gain full access the Admin section which again brings the C.R.U.D. functionality to life.

 - [Back to the top](#urais-thai-kitchen)